By: Heather Keys

 5. Marlborough, New Zealand

 Situated on the northernmost point of New Zealand’s South Island, Marlborough is a name close to every Sauvignon Blanc lover’s heart.
-The region is famed for crafting vibrant, aromatic, and unmistakably distinctive Sauvignon Blanc wines that have won international acclaim.
+The region is famed for crafting vibrant, aromatic, and unmistakably distinctive Sauvignon Blanc wines.
 The cool climate of Marlborough, combined with plentiful sunlight and mineral-rich soils, offers a perfect terroir for this grape variety.
-Apart from Sauvignon Blanc, the region also impresses with its superb Pinot Noir, Chardonnay, and other cool-climate varietals.
+Apart from Sauvignon Blanc, the region also has a superb Pinot Noir, Chardonnay, and other cool-climate varietals.

 Excursions Beyond Wine in Marlborough

-- Marlborough Sounds: Discover the enchanting Marlborough Sounds, a complex network of sunken river valleys and islands.
-Enjoy boat tours, try kayaking, or relish a picnic in this serene coastal area.
+- Marlborough Sounds: Discover the Marlborough Sounds, a complex network of sunken river valleys and islands.
+Enjoy boat tours, try kayaking, or relish a picnic in this lovely coastal area.

 - Marlborough Farmers’ Market: Drop by the Marlborough Farmers’ Market to taste and shop for local produce, artisanal items, and gourmet goodies.

-- Queen Charlotte Track: Strap on your hiking boots and traverse parts of the Queen Charlotte Track, a scenic coastal trail offering breathtaking panoramas of the region.
+- Queen Charlotte Track: Strap on your hiking boots and explore parts of the Queen Charlotte Track, a scenic coastal trail with amazing views of the region.

 6. Douro Valley, Portugal

-The Douro Valley in northern Portugal is one of the world’s most ancient and strikingly beautiful wine regions.
-It is acclaimed for producing Port wine, a fortified wine style rich in history.
-The region’s terraced vineyards, sculpted into the steep slopes along the Douro River, present a dramatic landscape.
-Douro has also earned accolades for its dry red and white wines, spotlighting indigenous grape varieties such as Touriga Nacional and Tinta Roriz.
-The region welcomes visitors with winery tours, picturesque boat rides, and a deep immersion into Portugal’s wine heritage.
+The Douro Valley in northern Portugal is one of the world’s most ancient and beautiful wine regions, and is acclaimed for producing Port wine.
+The region’s terraced vineyards, cut into the steep slopes along the Douro River, showcase a dramatic landscape.
+Douro has also earned accolades for its dry red and white wines, with indigenous grape varieties such as Touriga Nacional and Tinta Roriz.
+If you look into booking wine tours of Portugal, you’ll get a much better understanding of the region and its offerings.

 Excursions Beyond Wine in the Douro Valley

-- River Cruises: Embark on a river cruise along the Douro River, taking in the picturesque views of vine-clad hillsides and terraced landscapes.
+- River Cruises: Head out on a river cruise along the Douro River, taking in the amazing views of vine-clad hillsides and terraced landscapes.

-- Douro Train Ride: Experience a scenic train ride across the Douro Valley, offering breathtaking views of the vineyards, river, and quaint villages along the way.
+- Douro Train Ride: Experience a scenic train ride across the Douro Valley, with views of the vineyards, river, and quaint villages along the way.

 Ready to Travel?